 10. Calvin Peete

 Who finished each year at No. 1 in the world golf rankings?Want to know who finished each year of the Official World Golf Ranking at No. 1?
 We'll do better than that.
-Here are the year-end Top 50 in the rankings for each year (note - years not yet listed are coming soon):
+Here are the year-end Top 50 in the rankings for each year:

 Who sanctions the world golf rankings?The Official World Golf Ranking is sanctioned by the International Federation of PGA Tours, which is comprised of the PGA Tour, European Tour, PGA Tour of Australasia, Japan Tour, Asian Tour and Sunshine Tour; plus the governing bodies of the four men's professional majors (Augusta National Golf Club, USGA, R&A, PGA of America).

-Which players are included in the world golf rankings?Golfers are eligible for inclusion in the Official World Golf Rankings if they accrue points by playing in events on the tours mentioned above, plus events on the Web.com Tour, European Challenge Tour, OneAsia Tour, Korean Tour, PGA Tour Latinoamerica and PGA Tour Canada; along with the four majors.
+Which players are included in the world golf rankings?Golfers are eligible for inclusion in the Official World Golf Rankings if they accrue points by playing in events on the tours mentioned above, plus events on the Web.com Tour, European Challenge Tour, OneAsia Tour, Korean Tour, PGA Tour Latinoamerica, PGA Tour Canada, PGA Tour China and Asian Development Tour.